c-kobo/ui5con2023/exercises/ex8/README.md

 ![](./images/image21.png)

+Please note the usage of ExtensionAPI method **loadFragment**.
+The method makes sure that the loaded fragment is templated with the current page context.

 (16) Let's fix some more eslint errors.
 Hover over **Dialog** and click ![](./images/image16.png) to add the missing import statement.

 ![](./images/image22.png)